jigoshop/Jigoshop-eCommerce/readme.txt

 == Changelog ==

+= 2.1.4 - 2017.06.14 =
+* New: Email action for order status change for admin.
+* New: Possibility to show prices with and without tax.
+* New: All Forms now has data parameter.
+* New: Shipping and Payment interfaces.
+* Fix: Do not allow to add to cart variations with not enough stock.
+* Fix: Show only selected attribute options for specified variable product.
+* Fix: Api responses now properly includes result counts, next and prev paths, created/updated objects.
+* Fix: PayPal error when order amount was more than 999.
+* Fix: E-mail footer not included in Jigoshop emails.
+* Fix: Non-existent tax classes supplied to TaxService.
+* Fix: Not possible to disable stock manage in product variation.
+* Fix: Price filter widget, do not allow to set the same price as min and max.
+= 2.1.3 - 2017.05.25 =
+* New: Allow to prepend product permalink with Wordpress permalink.
+* New: Tool to fix order items migration.
+* Fix: Fatal error on order edit page caused by Free shipping.
+* Fix: Properly migrate order items.
+* Fix: Discount migration.
 = 2.1.2 - 2017.05.11 =
 * New: Possibility to get country code in ISO 3166-1 alfa-3 standard.
 * Fix: Properly display custom settings tabs.